omise/omise-android/README.md

 ## Contributing

 Pull requests and bug fixes are welcome.
-For larger scope of work, please hop on to our [forum](https://forum.omise.co) to discuss first.

 ## License